JHG777000/Vortex/README.md

-RKLib
+Vortex
 =====
-RKLib README
+Vortex README

-RKLib is a cross-platform library written in C(C11), that makes it easier to write portable and fast code.
+Vortex is a cross-platform library written in C(C11), designed to make it easier to write portable and efficient code.

-RKLib evolved out of several personal projects that I was working on, required such a library.
-I found most other libraries did not meet my requirements, mostly ease of use.
-Which I believe is one of the most important requirements for any piece of software.
-RKLib is a collection of smaller libraries that I feel (at least from my point of view) not only adhere to but are built from the ground up on the principle of ease of use.

-The name comes from the smaller libraries which preceded RKLib, the first RKThreads(which became RKTasks), others simply followed the naming convention.
-RKThreads needed a name and “RKThreads” popped  in my head after spending too much time with NSStuff and the letters “RK” had been floating in my head since I used them as a loop indexing variable for sub pixels in a raster library I was working on, hence in this context rk stood for Raster Key.

-RKLib is currently a work in progress so lack of documentation, a multitude of bugs, lack of features, and many more anti-features can be expected.

-RKLib’s goal is to provide a framework for performance and cross-platform support.
-Yet, it already has some caveats here:

--No extensive testing has taken place, so whether it makes code actually run faster or not or even perhaps slower at least compared to alternatives, is still open.

-RKLib is currently composed of the following libraries:
+Vortex is currently composed of the following libraries:

-—RKMem—
+—VortexMem—

 Provides some nice macros and a function to make dealing with memory a little easier in C, as well as: